AqwamCreates/DataPredict/docs/API/Models/AffinityPropagation.md

 AffinityPropagation is an unsupervised machine learning model that predicts which cluster that the input belongs to using a similarity matrix that measures the similarity between each data point.

+## Stored Model Parameters

+Contains a table.

+* ModelParameters[1]: Contains previously stored feature matrix.

+* ModelParameters[2]: Contains a vector (m x 1) containing cluster numbers, where m is the number of data from previous feature matrix.

 ## Constructors

 ### new()